SuhasDissa/NotQuiteNitro/README.md

 It will get copied to the clipboard

+## Important Messages

+- This is still under development, so be sure to check this repository frequently

+## Known Bugs

+- This extension may slow down Discord if you keep dicord open for longer
+- You can refresh Discord to get it back to normal state (I will fix the bug soon)

 ## Known Issues

 - I alredy know Its somewhat not what you expected